How to find joy in an unconventional summer

 In her cookbook Every Day is Saturday, Sarah Copeland shares her discovery of the power of this simple ritual.
 She was employed as a private chef in a villa in St. Tropez, and every day she’d come to work in her heavy chef’s coat, clogs, and black and white checkered pants.
 On the first day, la Madame, the lady of the house, came into the kitchen, took one look at her outfit, and said, “That won’t last.”
 Previous chefs had cooked in a bikini and flip-flops.
 At first, Sarah was scandalized.
 But a few weeks in, while she thought everyone was out swimming, she slipped into the kitchen in a bikini and flip-flops to check on a batch of bread.
 And of course, who did she run into?
 Madame.

-But if we can’t travel to strange lands, we can apply this principle in reverse: we can make the familiar feel strange.
-By looking more closely at our immediate surroundings, we can attune ourselves to the wonders in our midst.
+But even if you aren’t traveling to strange lands, you can apply this principle in reverse: you can make the familiar feel strange.
+By looking more closely at your immediate surroundings, you can attune yourself to the wonders in your midst.

 The legacy of this will stay with you.
 You’ll begin to recognize birds, like old friends, when they return for the season.
 Your deepened intimacy with your surroundings will make you feel more connected to your home, offering up new and different opportunities for joy throughout the year.

 Of all the aesthetics of joy, freedom is the one that comes alive during the summer months.
-Yes, some of our freedoms are necessarily curtailed during this coronavirus summer, but summer is still a season of liberation compared with the colder months before it, so tune into the little things that make you feel free.
+No matter how full your calendar is or constrained you may feel, summer is still a season of liberation compared with the colder months before it, so tune into the little things that make you feel free.
 Maybe it has to do with how you dress: wearing loose tees and swingy caftans, sandals or going barefoot.
 Maybe it’s swapping out heavy foundation for tinted moisturizer.
 Or maybe there’s a small tweak to your daily routines, like a slightly later alarm clock setting in the mornings (or going without!) or a longer walk with the dog.

 When I lived alone in the city, in summers I switched to commuting by bike, a much freer mode of transportation than the subway, and I left an extra 30 minutes a few times a week to sit in the park and read a book before heading to work.
 This little slice of time wasn’t much, but it was enough to give the whole day a freer feeling.